jinghuazhao/INF/docs/csd3/README.md

 This is now furnished with [merge.sh](merge.sh).

-Clumping by fixed distance by `sentinels_nold.sh` is superseded with its failure to handle long LD regions.
+Clumping by fixed distance is superseded with its failure to handle long LD regions.

 There are scripts for heritability analysis and proportion of variance explained.